 We also convened a special session on state and regional action as part of the Methane Pavilion at COP26, with a panel featuring Jorge Daniel Taillant, Executive Director of Center for Human Rights and Environment, California Secretary of Food and Agriculture Karen Ross, and British Columbia Assistant Deputy Minister for Climate Change Jeremy Hewitt.
-The far-ranging session covered topics such as how to collaborate with the oil and gas sector and a full-cycle approach to livestock emissions from dairy.
+The far-ranging session covered topics such as how to collaborate with the oil and livestock emissions from dairy.
 Please email eanico@theclimategroup.org to get involved in our methane work in 2022.